gilbertkennen/transduction/README.md

 # Terminology

 * `Reducer` - A data type which can either reduce or finish.
 You can't make these from scratch, but you can wrap them with a `Transducer`.
-* `Transducer` - A function of `Reducer afterInput afterOutput -> Reducer thisInput thisOutput`.
+* `Transducer` - A function of `Reducer reducerInput reducerOutput -> Reducer thisInput thisOutput`.
 It wraps a `Reducer` producing a new one.
 * ingest - accept a value from outside.
 * emit - pass a value to an inner `Reducer`